getgort/gort/README.md

 More specifically:

-* Users may trigger commands through Slack (or another chat provider)
+- Commands can be implemented in any programming language
-* Commands can be implemented in any programming language
+- Users may trigger commands through Slack (or another chat provider)
-* Commands are packaged into bundles that can be installed in Gort
+- Commands are packaged into bundles that can be installed in Gort
-* Organize users into groups, and permissions into roles
+- Users can be assigned to groups, roles can be assigned to groups, and permissions can be attached to roles
-* Use a sophisticated identity and permission system to determine who can use commands
+- Supports a sophisticated identity and permission system to determine who can use commands
-* Record all command activities in an audit log
+- All command activities are stored in a dedicated audit log for review

 Each of these is described in more detail below.